shane-et-al/git_slab/index.md

 Git was created in 2005 by the creator of the Linux kernel, Linus Torvalds, for use in its development.
 Torvalds designed Git to be a repudiation of the core design of CVS; it is a distributed, commit-before-merge VCS that better supports massive projects and easy non-linear development through rapid branching and merging.[^7] At least in theory.
 It is Free Software licensed under the GPL.
 The name "Git" comports with its description as "the stupid content tracker."[^8]

 Github is a company and a website that couples online Git repositories with social features to promote collaborative open development.
-It is the largest such source code hosting website with tens of millions of users.
+In June of 2017, Microsoft reached an agreement to purchase Github.[^7A] It is the largest such source code hosting website with tens of millions of users.
 It was built with Ruby on Rails, a project it also hosts.
 Most of Scholars' Lab's code lives on [our Github account](https://github.com/scholarslab/) and the service is popular with other Digital Humanists.
 Github's mascot is, for some reason, the Octocat, a chimera with a human face, a felid head, and (despite the name) only five tentacles.

 ![Octocat](/git_slab/assets/octocat.jpg)